->Running a successful holiday marketing campaign is about having an empathetic approach and understanding the specific group of people that make up your target audience.
-In this case, personalized videos and dynamic banners make a difference to your audience.
+> Running a successful holiday marketing campaign is about having an empathetic approach and understanding the specific group of people that make up your target audience.

->Take note of what has worked before and what needs changing or updating.
-Making aspects of your creatives dynamic (interchangeable overlays, products, etc) can help you use the best parts of your old campaigns in your new one.
+> Making aspects of your creative assets dynamic can help you use the best parts of your old campaigns in your new one.